mincongzhang/CodeX_public/README.md

 3.Player 1 press "Start server" button(wait for a few second).
 4.Player 2 press "Join server" button to join game.
 5.Then put on the GearVR and enjoy.
-*If the screen is flipped, touch the side of GearVR to reset.
+*If the screen is flipped, touch the touchpad(side of GearVR) to reset.

 Dear Organisers,